What does HR do in a small business?

 Why is HR important to a small business?

-Whether you run a product or a service business, a good team is key to a successful business.
+Whether you run a product or a service business, a good team and positive working environment are key to a successful business and employee engagement.
 Staffing issues can cause a huge business interruption for small businesses and headaches for business owners.
 When an employee quits, doesn’t show up to work, or isn’t properly trained, it could result in a key customer being lost or a retail location not being able to open its doors.
+This is especially true for full time employees, but it can also be true for part time staff.
 It is the function of HR to address, anticipate, and mitigate these concerns by supporting employees.

 Because a founder or a small core team may run the day-to-day business functions, many small businesses don’t invest in the documentation of processes and knowledge that is needed to maintain business continuity in the event that one key employee is unavailable.
 However, If employees don’t feel valued or fairly compensated, they may underperform or leave to go elsewhere.